ttm2004/miai/README.md

-# Ducvjpdz project by maihuybao bypassGban
+# Trongmanh project by maihuybao bypassGban